-The intent of Blueprint Cumberland II is to provide an update to Blueprint Cumberland I in order to formulate new goals and reformulate existing goals based on the current scenario and market trends facing the community.
-It also serves to provide a strategic plan to address the reformulated goals and initiatives that might have gone unfulfilled from the initial plan.
+Blueprint Cumberland II provided an update to Blueprint Cumberland I to formulate new goals and reformulate existing goals based on the current scenario and market trends facing the community.
+It also served to provide a strategic plan to address the reformulated goals and initiatives that might have gone unfulfilled from the initial plan.

 Blueprint Cumberland I

-Blueprint Cumberland was created as an ongoing effort designed to engage broad consensus about future development patterns in the CID.
-It provides comprehensive recommendations for future land use, market zoning, development standards, transportation projects and urban design features.
+Blueprint Cumberland created an ongoing effort designed to engage broad consensus about future development patterns in the CID.
+It provided comprehensive recommendations for future land use, market zoning, development standards, transportation projects, and urban design features.

 2012 Cumberland CID Market Research Report

-This report examines trends in market, economic, community and environmental characteristics that have formed and created the CID’s identity over the past 25 years.
+This report examines trends in the market, economic, community, and environmental characteristics that formed and created the CID’s identity over 25 years.

 2009 Cumberland CID Market Analysis

-This research characterizes and quantifies the market within the Cumberland CID.
-It estimates current and future economic and fiscal impacts including historical and current real estate market conditions, current economic and fiscal impacts of existing land uses, future development potential and future economic and fiscal impacts to Cobb County and the state of Georgia from the CID.
+This research characterized and quantified the market within the Cumberland CID.
+It estimated the current and future economic and fiscal impact including historical and current real estate market conditions, immediate financial and budgetary effects of existing land uses, future development potential and future economic and fiscal impacts on Cobb County and the state of Georgia from the CID.

 Cumberland District Circulator

-A study is underway to explore the best implementation options for the Cumberland Circulator.
-The study will determine the features of the project including the best routes and schedule options, stop locations, type and size of vehicle, and potential fare recommendations.
+A study which explored the implementation options for the Cumberland Circulator as well as determining the features of the project, including the best routes and schedule options, stop locations, type, and size of the vehicle, and potential fare recommendations.

 The WalkUP Wake-Up Call: Atlanta

-This research report focuses on regionally significant walkable urban places, referred to as WalkUPs.
-It suggests that these places will be the loci of both the growth of real estate and wealth-creating employment in metro Atlanta for decades to come.
+This research report focused on regionally significant walkable urban places, referred to as WalkUPs.
+It suggested that these places will be the loci of both the growth of real estate and wealth-creating employment in metro Atlanta for decades to come.